-Research Professor & Director of the Center on Deafness
+Research Professor and Director of the Center on Deafness

 Smith has taught coursework in a variety of deaf education topics including curriculum and content methods, language development, parent education, assessment, American Sign Language, deaf culture, and deaf literature.
 He has expertise in developing courses for online instruction.